 Your new digital projector is simple to connect, easy to use, and straightforward to maintain.
 It is a versatile projector that is flexible enough for business presentations and home video viewing, too.
-The IN5502 and IN5532 have WXGA 1280x800 resolution and the IN5504 and IN5534 have native WUXGA 1920x1200 resolution.
-This guide applies to all four products.
+The IN5302 has native XGA 1024x768 resolution, and the IN5304 has WXGA 1280x800 resolution.
+This guide applies to both products.
 They are compatible with a wide variety of computers and video devices.

-Product Specifications
+Product specifications